Home to multiple military sites and attractions

 Evening – Board the popular Victory Rover Naval Base Cruise for a two-hour narrated cruise which offers the fastest way to see destroyers, frigates, nuclear submarines, and aircraft carriers at Norfolk Naval Station.

-Tour Three: Norfolk Spousal Tour
+Option 2: Norfolk Spousal Tour

 Morning – Make your cup of coffee to go and head to the Norfolk Botanical Garden, Virginia’s largest botanical garden- 175 acres to be more exact!
 Enjoy foliage in the fall, roses blooming during the summer, Million Bulb walk during the Holidays and flourishing azaleas all spring long!
 Take a fun-filled boat ride to explore the waterways or hop aboard the tram to discover a variety of plants from the cultivated to the wild.
 The NBG’s professional horticultural staff will be on hand to share their knowledge and experience.